NiklasErath/Fitness-App/README.md

 GYMNI

+Download the Repository, open it in Android Studio and launch the App.

 Fitness / Gym App Concept

 The idea is to develop a Fitness / Gym App to track all your Workout-sessions.